Gloryness/YoutubeDL-GUI/README.md

 * You can Update Youtube-DL via the GUI.
 * Jump to the Destination Folder easily

- <a href="https://github.com/Gloryness/YoutubeDL-GUI/tree/master/download" download="Youtube-DL GUI">Download Link</a>
+ <a href="https://github.com/Gloryness/YoutubeDL-GUI/tree/master/download" download="Youtube-DL GUI.exe">Download Link</a>

 # Images
 * Main Screen